ESTATE PLANNING IN READING & HENLEY INCLUDING WILLS, TRUSTS & MORE

 Inheritance tax (IHT) is levied on a person’s estate when they die and on certain gifts made during an individual’s lifetime.
 There are opportunities for minimising the impact of inheritance tax, but it is important to obtain specific legal advice appropriate to your personal circumstances.

 It may be possible to reduce or eliminate this tax liability with careful planning.
 You may therefore be able to:

-On a person’s death, inheritance tax of 40% is liable on the value of their estate over the inheritance tax threshold, known as the nil rate band, which currently stands at £325,000.
-A further band has been added as a ‘top up’ in respect of one residential property, which from 6 April 2020, has increased to £175,000.
+On a person’s death, inheritance tax of 40% is charged on the value of their estate over the inheritance tax threshold, known as the nil rate band (NRB), which currently stands at £325,000.
+A further residential nil rate band (RNRB) of £175,000 has been added as a ‘top up’ in respect of one residential property.
+Both this and the nil rate band will be frozen, (so the RNRB won’t be index-linked and we’ll have to see what happens in 2026 if inheritance tax still exists in its current form).
 However, as is often the case, there are restrictions which include: